 What is the PBMP?

-The Pompeii Bibliography and Mapping Project is working to create a unique resource that binds two resources in a responsive online user interface.
-The first component is an exhaustive database of citations and full-text repository relating to the ancient city of Pompeii.
-The second component is a Geographical Information System (GIS) map of that ancient city.
-Both of these components are available in their beta formats.
-The online interface planned will allow a user to navigate the bibliographic database and repository via the GIS map or, conversely, to illustrate places in the GIS map found in a search of the database or repository.
+The Pompeii Bibliography and Mapping Project is working to create a unique resource that binds two resources in a single, online location.
+The first is a database of citations and full-text repository relating to the ancient city of Pompeii.
+The second is a Geographical Information System (GIS) map of that ancient city.
+The PBMP’s ultimate goal is online interface that will allow a user to navigate the bibliographic database and repository via the GIS map or, conversely, to illustrate places in the GIS map found in a search of the database or repository.
 These components are described in greater detail in the following sections.

-Bibliographic Database – Based on the 14,596 references detailed in L. García y García’s landmark publication, Nova Bibliotheca Pompeiana, the bibliographic database is designed as an exhaustive database of all works related to Pompeii.
-Although the Nova Bibliotheca Pompeiana is the core of the database, works produced after 1998 when the Nova Bibliotheca Pompeiana was published will also be incorporated.
-Automated means to capture future citations on Pompeii are also being developed.
+Bibliographic Database – Based on the more than 18,000 references detailed in L. García y García’s landmark publication, Nova Bibliotheca Pompeiana (vols I-III), the bibliographic database is designed to be an exhaustive catalog of all works related to Pompeii.
+Although the Nova Bibliotheca Pompeiana is the core of the database, works produced after 2011 when volume III of the Nova Bibliotheca Pompeiana was published are being incorporated.